SumitGarg11/complete-datascience-ml-dl/Introduction.md

 - conda activate venv/

 ### There are two type of files use
-- 1. .ipynb jupiter Notebook  file
+- 1. .ipynb jupiter Notebook  fil
 - 2. .py file

 ## To run the file of .py filse